uzzielperez/Analyses/README.md

 ```
 This will create two files: arootmerger.sh (will be executed with previous command) and a text (afiles2chain.txt) file containing fulls paths to files of the new merged products.

 2.)
-Using ainput.txt as input, chain trees and make class.
+Using aInputMerged.txt as input, chain trees and make class.
 Run <br />
 ```bash

 python RunChainClass.py